Updated on 5 Feb 2020.

 You can reach out any public sector bank or institution metioned in above list to get Mudra loan.

 Application form for Shishu Loan under Mudra Yojana

-Atleast 60% of the loans under Mudra Yojana is to be given under Shishu Category and remaining 40% is to be awarded under Kishore and Tarun Catergory.
+At least 60% of the loans under Mudra Yojana are applied under Shishu Category and the remaining 40% is to be awarded under Kishore and Tarun Catergories.

-Following are the documents that are to be submitted along with the MUDRA loan application form;
+You require the following documents to be submitted along with the MUDRA loan application form:

-- Proof of Identity: Self-attested copy of Voter ID card/driving license / PAN card / Aadhar card / Passport / Photo ID issued by Govt. authority etc.
+- Proof of Identity: Self-attested copy of Voter ID card/driving license / PAN card / Aadhar card / Passport / Photo ID issued by Govt. authority.

-- Proof of Residence: Recent telephone bill / electricity bill / Property tax receipt (not older than 2 months) / Voter ID card / Aadhar card / Passport / Bank statement duly attested by Bank Official etc.
+- Proof of Residence: Recent telephone bill / electricity bill / Property tax receipt (not older than 2 months) / Voter ID card / Aadhar card / Passport / Bank statement duly attested by Bank Official.

 - Loan applicants recent Passport size Photographs (2 copies).

 - Name of supplier/details of machinery/price of machinery and/or items to be purchased.

-- Proof of category like SC / ST / OBC / Minority etc., (if applicable).
+- Proof of category like SC / ST / OBC / Minority (if applicable).

-You can also approach to the Nodal Officers at various SIDBI Regional offices/Branch Offices which are referred as a “first contact persons” for loans under MUDRA yojana.
+You can approach to the Nodal Officers at various SIDBI Regional offices/Branch Offices who are referred to as first contact persons for loans under MUDRA Yojana.